 - Garlic: I use fresh garlic.
 In a pinch, use garlic paste.

-- Scallions: Green onions thinly sliced.
+- Scallions: Green onions aka scallions thinly sliced.

 How To Make This Chicken Larb Recipe

-How To Make Toasted Rice Powder
+How To Make Sticky Rice Powder

 What Do You Eat Larb With?

-What is the Difference Between Larb and Nam Sod?
+What’s the Difference Between Larb and Nam Sod?

 These two Thai recipes are very similar.
 If they were people, they would definitely be first degree cousins!
 Some of the ingredients are different, Nam Sod uses ginger for example and it is usually made with minced pork.
 Although both are from the Asaan region, Nam Sod is from the Southern area while Laab or Larb Gai is from the Northern area.

-Is Larb Gai Healthy?
+Is Larb Healthy?

-Larb Thai Recipe Tips and Notes
+Thai Larb Chicken Recipe Tips and Notes

-Chicken Larb Thai Recipe
+Chicken Larb Recipe (Thai Larb Gai)

 Ingredients